 Auto-enrolment solutions are designed to make sure the employer is meeting what’s required of them while lifting the burden off them to a large extent.

 It is possible to hand over the management of pensions auto-enrolment, sometimes as part of a stand-alone arrangement for pensions management, as a module within your auto-enrolment payroll software, or as part of a fully outsourced payroll solution.

 These services effectively fulfill the role of the employer and deal with all aspects of the process including all management and administration.

 One sometimes overlooked benefit of these kinds of auto-enrolment solutions is the fact that many providers will take care of all of the required regulatory communications too, providing information in a clear and engaging format to help employees understand more about their pension.

 Are you looking for pension auto enrolment solutions?
 Then talk to us

 Automatic enrolment can be a complex issue to deal with.
 To help companies who would value support with this aspect of payroll, we have created pension enrolment software to make the process a great deal easier to manage.

-Our Pensions Regulator compliant software offers a complete auto enrolment solution, including automatically assessing employees at each pay run to add eligible employees, enrol others who have opted-in to join the scheme and process any opt-outs.
+Our Pensions Regulator compliant software offers a complete auto-enrolment solution, including automatically assessing employees at each pay run to add eligible employees, enrol others who have opted-in to join the scheme, and process any opt-outs.

-Even better – if you decide to outsource your full payroll to us, we can take care of every aspect of payroll including pension auto enrolment.
+Even better – if you decide to outsource your full payroll to us, we can take care of every aspect of payroll including pension auto-enrolment.
 To find out more about the payroll solutions we offer, please do contact us.